jagdeepsingh/paygate-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Paygate::Ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/paygate-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Paygate project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jagdeepsingh/paygate-ruby/blob/master/CODE_OF_CONDUCT.md).